J&J Medical Connect

 Phase 3 Study: EPIC

-An ongoing, open-label, active-controlled, multicenter, randomized phase 3b clinical trial with a parallel-group design, including treatment switching in adults with gMG, that will evaluate the efficacy of IMAAVY vs efgartigimod in patients initiating FcRn-targeted therapy.
-The study will also assess the efficacy and safety of IMAAVY in patients switching from efgartigimod to IMAAVY.4
+This is an ongoing, open-label, active-controlled, multicenter, randomized, phase 3b, interventional clinical trial with a parallel-group design (including treatment switching) that is evaluating the efficacy of IMAAVY vs efgartigimod in adult patients with gMG initiated on FcRn-targeted therapy.
+The study will also assess the efficacy and safety of IMAAVY in patients who switched from efgartigimod to IMAAVY.4

 Study Design/Methods